The Causal-Neural Connection: Expressiveness, Learnability, and Inference: The Neural Identification Problem

 Following the duality stated by Thm.~\ref{thm:nscm-id-equivalence}, this result provides a practical, operational way of evaluating queries in \ncms{}: inferences may be carried out through the process of mutilation, which gives semantics to queries in the generating SCM $\cM^*$ (via Def.~\ref{def:l2-semantics}).
-What is interesting here is that the proposition provides conditions under which this process leads to valid inferences, even when $\cM^*$ is unknown, or when the mechanisms $\mathcal F$ and unobserved noise $P(\*U)$ of $\cM^*$ and the proxy \ncm{} $\widehat{M}$ do not match (for concreteness, refer to example~\ref{ex:id} in Appendix.~\ref{app:examples}).
-Inferences using mutilation on $\widehat{M}$ would work as if they were on $\cM^*$ itself, and they would be correct so long as certain stringent properties were satisfied -- $L_1$-consistency, $G$-constraint, and identifiability.
-As shown earlier, if these properties are not satisfied, inferences within a proxy model will almost never be valid, likely bearing no relationship with the ground truth (see examples~\ref{ex:ncht}, \ref{ex:cg}, or \ref{ex:non-id} in Appendix~\ref{app:examples}).
+What is interesting here is that the proposition provides conditions under which this process leads to valid inferences, even when $\cM^*$ is unknown, or when the mechanisms $\mathcal F$ and exogenous distribution $P(\*U)$ of $\cM^*$ and the corresponding functions and distribution of the proxy \ncm{} $\widehat{M}$ do not match.
+(For concreteness, refer to example~\ref{ex:id} in Appendix.~\ref{app:examples}.)
+In words, inferences using mutilation on $\widehat{M}$ would work as if they were on $\cM^*$ itself, and they would be correct so long as certain stringent properties were satisfied -- $L_1$-consistency, $\cG$-constraint, and identifiability.
+As shown earlier, if these properties are not satisfied, inferences within a proxy model will almost never be valid, likely bearing no relationship with the ground truth.
+(For fully worked out instances of this situation, refer to examples~\ref{ex:ncht}, \ref{ex:cg}, or \ref{ex:non-id} in Appendix~\ref{app:examples}).

 Still, one special class of SCMs in which any interventional distribution is identifiable is called \textit{Markovian}, where all $U_i$ are assumed independent and affect only one endogenous variable $V_i$. \begin{restatable}[Markovian Identification]{corollary}{markovid} Whenever the $\cG$-constrained \ncm{} $\widehat{\cM}$ is Markovian, $P(\*y \mid do(\*x))$ is always identifiable through the process of mutilation in the proxy \ncm{} (via Corol.~\ref{thm:dual-graph-id}). $\blacksquare$ \end{restatable}